braze-inc/braze-docs/_docs/_developer_guide/platform_integration_guides/react_native/inapp_messages.md

 ## iOS

 ### Accessing In-App Message Data

-If you would like to access the in-app message data in the JavaScript layer, implement the `ABKInAppMessageControllerDelegate` delegate as described in our public documentation [for iOS][3].
-In the `beforeInAppMessageDisplayed:` delegate method, you can access the `inAppMessage` data, send it to the JavaScript layer, and decide to show or not show the native message based on the return value (for more on these values, see our [iOS documentation][4]).
+If you would like to access the in-app message data in the JavaScript layer, implement the `ABKInAppMessageControllerDelegate` delegate as described in our iOS section on [Core In-App Message Delegate][3].
+In the `beforeInAppMessageDisplayed:` delegate method, you can access the `inAppMessage` data, send it to the JavaScript layer, and decide to show or not show the native message based on the return value.

+For more on these values, see our [iOS documentation][4].

 {% tabs %}
 {% tab OBJECTIVE-C %}